hphelion/documentation/commercial/GA1/commerical.services-eon-overview.md

 # HP Helion OpenStack&#174;EON Service Overview #

 ESX integration in HP Helion OpenStack enables administrators to connect their cloud to an existing VMware vCenter installation.
 The VMware vCenter driver connects to ESXi clusters in a vCenter through Compute proxy nodes.
-A Nova scheduler sees each cluster as compute and uses the same for scheduling a new instance.
+The Nova scheduler sees the ESXi clusters as compute nodes and uses that information for scheduling a new instance.

-An ESX Proxy Compute driver communicates to VMware vCenter server through VI SDK.
-Therefore, it is required to capture the details of vCenter in the Cloud Controller and configures the ESX Proxy Compute node to manage a list of clusters from a vCenter server.
+The ESX on border (EON) service is an inventory which interacts with the VMware vCenter server and collects the information available at the datacenters and clusters.
+This information is used for deployment and configuration of ESX Proxy Compute nodes.
+The EON service is deployed in the undercloud controller node.

 EON, a new service sub component, captures details of the vCenter server in a Cloud Controller and provides the details of the clusters for configuring the list of clusters managed by ESX Proxy Compute node.

-ESX on border (EON) service is an inventory which interacts with the VMware vCenter server and collects the information available at the datacenters and clusters.
-These information is used for deployment and configuration of ESX Proxy Compute node.
-EON service is deployed in UnderCloud controller node.
+The ESX Proxy Compute driver communicates to VMware vCenter server through VI SDK.

 <!---